dahas/SimpleWebFTP/README.md

 ### Installation

-Download zip-file, create a folder and extract the content of the zip-file into it.
+Clone the repository or download the zip-file, create a folder and extract the content of the zip-file into it.
 Then enter in terminal:
 - $ cd Path/to/your_newly_created_folder
 - $ npm install